Greater weever

 The greater weever (Trachinus draco, Linnaeus 1758) is a benthic and demersal venomous marine fish of the family Trachinidae.
 The greater weever is widely distributed along the eastern Atlantic coastline from Norway to Morocco, extending to the Mediterranean, Aegean and Black Seas.

 Trachinus draco has been shown to occur in depths ranging from shallow water up to -150 meters where it inhabits mostly muddy or sandy grounds.

 Trachinus draco is mostly and notoriously known for its venomous spines that can inflict serious injuries on humans through accidental stinging.
 Because of these spines and its potent venom it is classified as one of the most venomous fishes in the Mediterranean.

-The name “weever” is thought to originate from the Anglo-Saxon word “wivre” which translates as “viper”.
+The name "weever" is thought to originate from the Anglo-Saxon word "wivre" which translates as "viper".

 Physical appearance

 Trachinus draco is an elongated and laterally flattened fish with upstanding eyes and a distinct superior mouth that is inclined upwards.
 The lower jaw is longer than the upper jaw.
 The head is compact flat and relatively big and the eyes sit almost on top of it.

 The upper rim of the eye has two to three small spines, in front of each eye.
 The five to seven spiny fin rays on its first dorsal fin and the thorns on each of the gill covers have venom glands at their basis.

 Colouration

-On its dorsal side Trachinus draco is coloured in an greenish brown with a varying count of dark marks on the upper side of the head.
+On its dorsal side Trachinus draco is coloured in a greenish brown with a varying count of dark marks on the upper side of the head.
 The flank is hued in a yellowish brown with bright blue and yellow discontinuous stripes that run crooked to the front of the fish.

 Additionally oblique black stripes can be found laterally.
 This pattern is described as tiger-like by Horst Müller.